BadiaLab/induction/README.md

 # Initial steps
  1. Sign-in to [Github](https://github.com/) (i.e., create an account)
  2. Ask for invitation to [BadiaLab](https://github.com/BadiaLab) Github organization.
 How?
-Write an e-mail either to `alberto.martin@monash.edu` or `santiago.badia@monash.edu`
+Write an e-mail either to `alberto.martin@monash.edu` or `santiago.badia@monash.edu` with your Github user.
  3. Generate a pair of ssh keys on your local computer, and install the public key in Github.
 See instructions [here](https://www.inmotionhosting.com/support/server/ssh/how-to-add-ssh-keys-to-your-github-account/) for more details.

 # Coding